 Glazes can also be used to add subtle shadows.
 Mix the glazing medium with a deep blue, purple, or Payne’s Gray, depending on the surrounding colors.

-The nice thing about glazes is that you can build multiple layers until you get the desired color.
+The nice thing about glazes is that you can build multiple layers until you get the desired colour.

 How to Make Green Without Yellow

 Yes, it is possible to make green without using yellow paint.
-You can substitute another color with a slight yellow bias, such as cadmium orange or raw sienna.
-The greens will be muted, but they could be the perfect color for distant hills or foliage.
+You can substitute another colour with a slight yellow bias, such as cadmium orange or raw sienna.
+The greens will be muted, but they could be the perfect colour for distant hills or foliage.

 Raw Sienna + Prussian Blue